 Derek Brown, Treasurer

 Derek Brown brings almost 20 years of Finance experience to Changing Homelessness.
 In 2015, he and his family relocated to Jacksonville from Charlotte, NC where he held various finance roles with Credit Suisse, Wells Fargo, and LPL Financial.
 Most recently, he worked for Macquarie Group here in Jacksonville.
 Derek earned an A.S in Chemistry from Spartanburg Methodist College, a B.S. in Business Administration from Winthrop University and an MBA in Finance from Pfeiffer University.
 He resides in Jacksonville with his wife, Jennifer, and their two daughters, and he has an adult son.
 Derek loves sports, traveling and spending time with family and friends.

 Ellen Schmitt, Secretary, Baptist Health

-Ellen Schmitt is a Licensed Clinical Social Worker and Certified Case Manager who has been employed by Baptist Health System for 27 years.
-She serves at Baptist as the Director of Social Services.
-In addition to serving on the Board of Changing Homelessness, she serves on the Board of PFLAG of Jacksonville and was recently appointed to the Jacksonville Ethics Commission.
+Ellen Schmitt is a Licensed Clinical Social Worker and Certified Case Manager who has been employed by Baptist Health System for 29 years.
+She serves Baptist in the role of Advance Care Planning Consultant.
+In addition to serving on the Board of Changing Homelessness, she serves on the Board of PFLAG of Jacksonville and is the Vice Chair of the Jacksonville Ethics Commission.
 She resides in Jacksonville with her fiancé David.

 Barney Smith, Smith & Young Company